Sit and sip the cozy way at these brewpub firepits

 Midnight Oil Brewing Co.
 (Newark)

-Just order a round of grub from the food truck idling nearby, then settle in to one of Midnight Oil’s eight propane-powered fire tables (the coziness factor is amplified here by upright heaters and even some wood firepits).
-Then, consider which beverage to order: The Slingshot Pilsner is a traditional German-style pilsner lager; and the Witching Hour Märzen is a medium-bodied brew with a malty-sweet finish.
+Just order a round of grub from the food truck idling nearby, then settle into one of Midnight Oil’s eight propane-powered fire tables (the coziness factor is amplified here by upright heaters and even some wood firepits).
+Then, consider which beverage to order: The Neutrino Kölsch is a light, refreshing blonde ale; and Impulse an East Coast IPA that carries a strong citrus and stone fruit presence with a dry finish.

 Salted Vines Vineyard & Winery (Frankford)

 Out front, there’s a table with flames rising and crackling, and in the back, a heated and covered patio with room for 60.
-Keep an eye out for food trucks and live music on weekend nights, and be sure to check out their new Blueberry Frost dessert wine, made just for the season.
+Keep an eye out for food trucks and live music on weekend nights, and be sure to check out their Apple Jacked cider, made just for the season.

 Thompson Island Brewing Company (Rehoboth Beach)

 Pull up an Adirondack chair and get toasty by the big patio-style firepit, located in the outdoor Beer Garden and accompanied by cornhole games and even a classic Chevy truck.
-Order the Pork Cracklings with Jalapeno Popper Spice, or a Sloppy Joe Egg Roll, and be sure to add a handcrafted beverage to wash it all down: Thompson Island says the No Bad Days golden lager is “perfect for bonfires,” and the Cosmic Cow milk stout boasts bold flavors of coffee, chocolate and toffee.
+Order the Crunchy Pub Pork Rinds with BBQ Spice, or a Sloppy Joe Egg Roll, and be sure to add a handcrafted beverage to wash it all down: Thompson Island says the No Bad Days golden lager is “perfect for bonfires,” and the Cosmic Cow milk stout boasts bold flavors of coffee, chocolate and toffee.

 Volunteer Brewing Company (Middletown)

-Delaware’s smallest craft brewery has a lot to offer: Stroll through to the beer garden in the back and gather round the firepit, where you can plan your trip to the food truck and enjoy the music.
-Try one of Volunteer’s favorites to start: Bolaris Winter Ale, Belgian Tripel, or Dead Poets IPA.
+Delaware’s smallest craft brewery has a lot to offer: Stroll through to the beer garden in the back and gather 'round the firepit, where you can plan your trip to the food truck and enjoy the music.
+Try one of Volunteer’s favorites to start: 'Everett Centennial Ale', crafted for the Anniversary of the local Everett Theatre, or 'All the Leaves are Brown', perfect for nights around the fire.